Derivations of Leavitt path algebra: Leavitt path algebra

 Let us consider the following set of polynomials of $L_K(\Gamma)$,

 where

-It can be shown by straightforward computations that all the aforementioned polynomials are closed with respect to compositions (see \cite{B,Be} and see also the survey \cite{BokSurv}).
-Thus by the Composition--Diamond lemma, in the case when $K$ being a field, the set of irreducible words, i.e., not containing the leading monomials of polynomials of $\mathbf{GS}$, is a basis of $L_K(\Gamma)$.
-It is also easy to verify that all compositions of every two polynomials from $\mathbf{GS}$ have coefficients $\pm1$.
-Thus, if we replace a filed $K$ by a commutative ring in \cite[Theorem 1]{Zel}, we complete the proof. \end{proof}
+It can be shown by straightforward computations that all these polynomials are closed with respect to compositions (see \cite{B,Be} and the survey \cite{BokSurv}), \textit{i.e.,} $\mathbf{GS}$ is the Gr\"obner--Shirshov basis of $L_K(\Gamma)$.
+Thus, by Composition--Diamond lemma, in the case when $K$ being a field, the set of irreducible words, \textit{i.e}., not containing the leading monomials of polynomials of $\mathbf{GS}$, is a $K$-basis of $L_K(\Gamma)$ and we get Zelmanov et al'.s result \cite[Theorem 1]{Zel}.
+However, this result has the same form in the case when $K$ is a commutative ring (see \cite[Theorem 3.7 ]{L-N}).